 Gradually add more litter and then remove the carpet or tiles.

-Often however the problem is cleanliness and if you put extra effort into ensuring that the litter box is in top notch shape you may save a lot of time and frustration.
+Often the problem is basic cleanliness and if you put extra effort into ensuring that the litter box is in top notch shape you may save a lot of time and frustration.
 There is detailed information here about keeping litter box clean.

 One thing is clear your cat is not doing this on purpose to annoy you even though sometimes you think this might be the case.

 Even if you catch the cat in the act he is not going to connect your “crossness” with what he is doing.
 Cats do not see their urine and faeces as dirty or disgusting.